mjangama/aconex/README.md

 * ant 1.9

 #Steps
 * Clone the repository.
-It includes tomcat as part of it
+It includes tomcat as part of it.
 * Go to the aconex directory
 * Run the command "ant deploy"
 * This will do the following